 What are the CCNP Exam Objectives?

-As of about mid 2012 it has become economical enough to consider the 1841 routers for your CCNP lab since they have come down in price significantly.
+As of about mid 2012 it has become economical enough to consider the 1841/2800 series routers for your CCNP lab since they have come down in price significantly.
 Why might you want to consider the 1841 router for your CCNP lab?
 Well it is the actual router that is used in the Cisco Academy CCNP ROUTE, SWITCH and TSHOOT Lab Companion Series workbooks.
-So for the couple of commands here and there that are not covered by the 2600XM routers, well you can be covered now with the 1841 routers!
-Another bonus is that the 1841 routers can run 15.x IOS.
+So for the couple of commands here and there that are not covered by the 1760 or 2600XM routers, well now you can be covered with inexpensive 1841/2800 series routers!
+Another bonus is that the 1841/2800 series routers can run 15.x IOS.
 As I am sure you know from the CCNA certification track, Cisco can make changes to the exam blueprint adding and removing concepts without changing the exam number.
 SDM is a perfect example in the CCNA track.
-So the 1841s will give you that extra layer of protection, you will be using newer equipment that you will more likely see in the field than a 2600XM series unit and you can use them in your CCIE lab!
+So if you want to future-proof your lab; upgrade to the 1841 or 2800 series now!
+The new CCIE topology was just released in April of 2014.
+You can use a topology of 1841 or 2800 series routers and do 98% of the CCIE labs.

 What Can I Do With My Old 2500 or non-XM 2600 routers?

-We have included the 2600XM routers as they are the most economical way to build out your 12.4 lab supporting IPv6 and run Advanced IP Services.
-To support IPv6 and Advanced IP Services you must have 128/32 on each of these routers.
-Since this is on the exam, you should be able to perform IPv6 labs running Advanced IP Services.
-Again, worth mentioning for the CCIE labs, you will see more 3640s and 1841 routers as they support MLPS whereas the 2600XM routers do not.
-So if you can build your CCNP lab with 1841 routers now that support the ISR functions, you will be a step ahead of the game and have a better lab experience.
+We have included the 1760 and 2600XM routers as they are the most economical way to build out your 12.4 lab supporting IPv6 and run Advanced IP Services.
+To support IPv6 and Advanced IP Services you must have 96/32 on the 1760 routers or 128/32 on the 2600XM routers.
+Since it is on the exam, you should be able to perform IPv6 labs running Advanced IP Services.
+Again, worth mentioning for the CCIE labs, you will see more 1841 or 2800 series routers as they support MLPS whereas the 1760s and 2600XM routers do not.
+So if you can build your CCNP lab with 1841 or 2800 series routers now that support the ISR functions, you will be a step ahead of the game and have a better lab experience.
 Another item of note is you should have at least one dual FastEthernet router with enough memory to run the T version of the IOS so you can do all the IDS/IPS labs.

 How Many Routers Do I Need?